How We Make Our Wooden Rings

 The Stanley after a hard day's work.
 That'll do Stanley, that'll do.

 Once the rings are bent and shaped, the true finishing working begins.
-Using a lathe (which spins the wood) and a system to secure the rings, I sand down and polish the rings.
+Using a lathe (which spins the wood) and a system to secure the rings, we sand down and polish the rings.
 14+ grades of sandpaper are used multiple times to smooth the wood to a seamless finish.
-A coating of boiled linseed oil brings out the character of the wood grain before apply the final coats of epoxy finish.
-Six or more coats of epoxy are applied to the inside and outside of the ring, sanded down again to a gloss and inspected for size and imperfections before shipping.
+Several coats of finish are applied and of rouse the rings are inspected before shipping.

 Spinning a teak and whiskey barrel ring on the lathe.
-A special chuck holds the ring in place so I can work the inside.
-This part is a bit dangerous and I do by best to keep my fingers out of the way!
+A special chuck holds the ring in place so we can work the inside.